Basal Cell Carcinoma

 Description

-Basal cell carcinoma (BCC) is the most common type of skin cancer, originating from the basal cell layer of the skin appendages.
+Basal cell carcinoma (BCC) is the most common type of skin cancer, originating from the basal cell layer of the epidermis and its appendages.

-- Rarely metastasizes but is locally invasive and capable of local tissue destruction and disfigurement
+- Rarely metastasizes but is locally invasive and can cause local tissue destruction and disfigurement, especially in soft tissue, cartilage, and bone

 Epidemiology